 Under section 53 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 the offender/liable person is to be imprisoned for the above period, subject to that section.

 YOU ARE AUTHORISED AND COMMANDED BY THIS WARRANT to arrest the offender and to imprison him or her for the period specified above, subject to section 53 of the Fines, Penalties and Infringement Notices Enforcement Act 1994.
-The period of imprisonment is CUMULATIVE on any term or period of imprisonment that the offender has to serve and no remissions may be authorised.
+The period of imprisonment is CONCURRENT with any term or period of imprisonment that the offender has to serve.

 REGISTRAR DATE